thomascarman/.dotfiles/install-scripts/deck/README.md

 ## Known Issues

-May come accros errors with the PGP signatures getting corrupted or invalid.
+May come across errors with the PGP signatures getting corrupted or invalid.
 If so can fix by clearing of pacman cache and re-initialize the pacman keys.

 1. Disable readonly